PHPEmbark/journalapp/README.md

 The application attempts to show best practices for a beginning developer from learning "Hello World" to Application Architecture, all in about 8 hours.

-## Concepts Covered in 2 - The Internet - Lesson 4 - Forms
+## Concepts Covered in 2 - The Internet - Lesson 5 - Sessions
-1. Create forms for creating a journal entry
-1. Create forms for editing a journal entry
-1. Create forms for deleting a journal entry
+1. Create a login form
-1. Create forms for editing a user profile
+1. Create a login/logout page
+1. Use redirects

 ### Credits and Thanks